Serverware Group: SeNTry

 The first NT product to be developed by the company was SeNTry.
 This allowed administrators to monitor the Event Logs of multiple Windows NT computers from a central location.
 The list of product features grew as development continued until, in June 1998 the intellectual property rights were bought by Mission Critical Software, Inc., who renamed the product Enterprise Event Manager.
 They later merged with NetIQ,.
 No code from SeNTry was part of the Mission Critical-developed product Operations Manager which was later licensed to Microsoft.

 Enterprise Configuration Manager

 Following the successful sale of SeNTry, Serverware began development of a new management tool.
 Originally named eNTts (or enhanced NT tool set) the product allowed administrators to manage and control Windows NT services, DLLs and user passwords on remote Windows NT computers.
 Later versions increased the feature count by adding registry monitoring, Emergency Repair Disk creation and more.

-In 1999 the rights to the product (by this time named Enterprise Configuration Manager or ECM) was sold to a company named Configuresoft, Inc., which was founded for this purpose.
+In 1999 the rights to the product (by this time named Enterprise Configuration Manager or ECM) was sold to a company named Fundamental Software (later renamed as Configuresoft, Inc.), which was founded for this purpose.
 Serverware took a stake in the new start-up as part of the deal.